derecles/epl-possession-analysis/README.md

 Each data point represents a single team.

-I performed the analysis using three separate tools: Python, R, and Google Sheets.
-I was able to draw the same regression line (within a tight margin of error) using each tool independently.
+I then drew a regression line using three separate tools: Python, R, and Google Sheets.
+I arrived at similar regression equations (within a tight margin of error) using each tool independently.

 ## Scraping the data